Short trainings 60-90 minutes

-These are some of the short (1 hour) learning sessions provided by IAccessible for product makers, business leaders, user researchers, designers, and developers.
+These are some of the short (60-90 minute) learning sessions provided by IAccessible for product makers, business leaders, user researchers, designers, and developers.
 Each session is best suited for an audience of 20-25 people to encourage learner participation.

 Demystifying Accessibility